docxology/ultralink-docx/output/systems/DesertEcosystem/obsidian/gila_monster.md

 - **diet**: carnivore
 - **status**: near threatened
 - **description**: Venomous lizard of the southwestern US and northwestern Mexico.
-- **adaptations**: Stores fat in tail for long periods without food,Venomous bite for efficient predation,Thick skin reduces water loss,Slow metabolism allows for infrequent feeding,Can survive on as few as 3-4 meals per year
+- **adaptations**: ["Stores fat in tail for long periods without food","Venomous bite for efficient predation","Thick skin reduces water loss","Slow metabolism allows for infrequent feeding","Can survive on as few as 3-4 meals per year"]

 ## Relationships